virtual-labs/engineers-forum/hosting-engineer-role.md

  - Condition 3: If the lab is hosted multiple times with spelling mistakes or so, then the multiple labs will be created in the analytics and we will lose the lab/experiments usage.

+ - Condition 4: if we find the lab name conflicting with the other lab then we should contact the requesting institute and request to review/change the lab name.

- - Condition 4: After hosting the lab, test it thoroughly compared with analytics data.
+ - Condition 5: After hosting the lab, test it thoroughly compared with analytics data.

 #### Sample JSON file